Tryouts /Assessments

 MUST HAVE: completed at least one session of recreational/Gymnastics for All (GfA) program session at a gymnastics facility or invited by the Association.
 Participants already in a Team program at Richmond Gymnastics (Developmental/CCP/Xcel/MAG/High School program) are NOT required to sign up for tryouts.

 Fee: stated at time of registration.
 There will be NO REFUNDS.
-Requests to change sessions or register for a different session will be subject to an additional fee.
+Requests to change sessions or register for a different session may be subject to an additional fee.

 How to sign up: